michalgm/curiosityhacked.org/blog/oakland/about.md

 <img src="/media/10632620_897683933593731_8723575834852983001_n.jpg" height='350px' align='right'/>Our Oakland location serves as our headquarters as well as our test bed for many of our programs.
 Guilds currently run four nights a week and Open Labs occur ever Sunday from 2-5pm.
 Other classes and after school activites run as scheduled.

+###We are now hosting Birthday Parties!
+Email us for more on our individualized approach or to schedule!

 Curiosity Hacked Oakland Lab:
 6036 Telegraph Avenue
 Oakland, CA 94609